Integrated Sensing and Communications for Unsourced Random Access: Fundamental Limits: Numerical Results

-In Fig. \ref{Fig_DiffModels}, we compare the achievable result of the proposed UNISAC in Proposition~1 with the theoretical results of the existing multiple access models in Sec.~\ref{Benchmarks_section}.
-We plot the required ${E}/{N_0}$ to reach the target PUPE and MSEAOA for $n=5000$.
+where $n_c$ and $n_s$ denote the signal lengths of each communication and sensing user, respectively.
 The $x$-axis in this figure is $|\mathcal{A}_s|+|\mathcal{A}_c|$ with $|\mathcal{A}_s|=|\mathcal{A}_c|$.
-Note that to obtain the achievable result, we approximately ignore the deviation terms in Proposition~1, i.e., $s_1 \approx 0$ and $\sigma_t^2 \approx K_c P_c^\prime + K_s P_s^\prime$.
-Hence, it is referred to as an approximate achievable result.
-Observing Fig.~\ref{Fig_DiffModels}, it is clear that despite considering idealized assumptions for other models, the UNISAC model demonstrates significantly better performance compared to them under conditions with a high number of active users.
-The TDMA-MUSIC-Ideal model's underperformance stems from its inability to handle cases where the number of sensing users surpasses the number of antenna elements.
-The poor performance of ALOHA-Ideal, TIN-Ideal, and TDMA-Ideal with a large number of users is attributed to dense collisions, high interference levels, and short signal lengths, respectively.
-In contrast, the UNISAC model has the potential to achieve superior performance by mitigating collisions, reducing interference, and assigning longer signal lengths.
+Observing Fig. \ref{Fig_DiffModels}, it is clear that the UNISAC model demonstrates significantly better performance than other models under conditions with a high number of active users.
+The TDMA-MUSIC model's underperformance stems from its inability to handle cases where the number of sensing users surpasses the number of antenna elements.
+The poor performance of ALOHA, TIN, and TDMA with a large number of users are attributed to dense collisions, high interference levels, and short signal lengths, respectively.
+Conversely, the UNISAC model has potential to achieve superior performance by mitigating collisions, reducing interference, and assigning longer signal lengths.\\